UBY is a Linked Lexical Resource

 UBY combines a wide range of information from 10 expert-constructed and collaboratively constructed resources for English and German:

 A subset of these resources is inter-linked at the word sense level.
-UBY is a valuable resources for many knowledge-based NLP applications.
+UBY is a valuable resource for many knowledge-based NLP applications.
 Get more information on the UBY website.

 UBY Offers Interoperability Across Resources

-UBY contains interoperable lexicons: the lexical resources contained in UBY have been made interoperable by converting them into lexicons according to a standardized format based on the ISO standard Lexical Markup Framework (LMF), called UBY-LMF.
-UBY-LMF is a full-fledged instantiation of the ISO standard LMF.
+UBY contains interoperable lexicons: the lexical resources contained in UBY have been made interoperable by converting them into lexicons according to a standard-compliant format based on the ISO standard Lexical Markup Framework (LMF), called UBY-LMF.
+UBY-LMF is a full-fledged instantiation of the abstract ISO standard LMF.
 Read more ...

 Using UBY requires solid knowledge of lexical resources, such as WordNet and FrameNet and their underlying concepts.
 For instance, you should be able to tell the difference between a sense and a synset.